 Role and Responsibilities

-A Local Authorized Representative (LAR) is essential in the medical device registration process in Malaysia.
+A Local Authorized Representative (LAR) is crucial in the medical device registration process in Malaysia.
 They act as the liaison between the manufacturing company and the Medical Device Authority (MDA), helping to ensure that communication flows smoothly.

 The LAR is responsible for submitting all necessary documents on behalf of the company, responding to any queries from the MDA, and keeping the company informed of the status and requirements of the registration process.